-Immigrants and, in particular, recent immigrants experience a disadvantage in the labour force.
-Within CHA 4, recent immigrants earn \$23,433 less than the average Canadian-born worker, the largest discrepancy amongst the CHAs.
-They also face the second largest discrepancy in the rate of unemployment: 6.8 percentage points higher than Canadian-born workers.
+Immigrants and, in particular, recent immigrants may experience a disadvantage in the labour force.
+Within CHA 3 recent immigrants earn \$16,982 less than the average Canadianborn worker while facing higher rates of unemployment (7.5% vs. 6.0%).
+However, these are moderate differences as compared with the other CHAs.

 FIGURE 13.
-Income distribution, after-tax (%).
+Income distribution (%), after-tax.
 Community Health Areas, Vancouver, and British Columbia, 2006